Lexyei-Git/security-for-businesses/3-practical-controls/incident-response-basics.md

 - [ ] Staff know **what** to report and **how** to report suspected incidents.
 - [ ] We know where key logs are stored and who can access them during an incident.
 - [ ] We have tested at least one incident scenario through a tabletop exercise.
-- [ ] We document incidents (even small ones) and track lessons learned and follow‑up actions.
+- [ ] We document incidents (even small ones) and track lessons learned and follow‑up actions using `templates/incident-log.csv`.
 - [ ] Incident response is discussed periodically with management as part of our overall security governance.

 If several boxes are unchecked, use this document as a starting point to build and refine your incident response capability over the next 3–12 months.